ZenenTreadwell/ao-3/README.md

 card interactions
 * top left: share card to accounts, labels, and other aos.
 Label to pin to front.
 * bottom left: unsubscribe, leave, send down, away.
-Cards can be recalled in search placed again
+Not lost, cards can be retrieved by search
 * top right: up-boat card to task
 * bottom right corner: go into card (or double click)

 ![Image of ui](/public/ui-card.png)

-card navigations

 ## Contact